dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 Nim Tables came in handy, though a quick search didn't turn up a `reduce` or `fold` for Tables, so I resorted to a loop.
 Recursion for the counts was straightforward, or should have been if not for off-by-one tuning.
-I avoided the more complex parsing by using search/replace in the texteditor on the input.
+I avoided the more complex parsing by using search/replace in the text editor on the input.

 ### Day 8: Handheld Halting ###

 OK time for the VM!
 Actually, I did it all from scratch using strings for ops and parsed operands, so I wasn't going for speed, though Nim was plenty fast enough.
-I tripped up over tuple syntax, and anonomous function syntax, but eventually made good use of the sugar module for `collect` and `=>`.
+I tripped up over tuple syntax, and anonymous function syntax, but eventually made good use of the sugar module for `collect` and `=>`.

 Looking at other Nim solutions I learned of `parseEnum`, which will be useful